 What Is TRI Reporting?

-Toxic Release Inventory (TRI) Reporting is an EPA program for collecting information on releases and pollution prevention activities associated with over 650 chemicals that are known to cause:
+Toxic Release Inventory (TRI) Reporting is an EPA program for collecting data on releases and pollution prevention activities associated with over 650 chemicals that are known to cause:

 - Cancer or other chronic human health effects

 - Significant adverse acute human health effects

 The information collected is used by the EPA and local communities to help make planning and policy decisions.